 As the 2004 GO Bond Program continues, buildings open and new technology is acquired to serve the community, the District must continue to ensure that there are sufficient resources and budget capacity to operate the buildings and support the technology.
-As of FY 2016, the District has set aside \$33 million in budget capacity for this purpose and will continue to increase this capacity as the Bond Program progresses.
+As of FY 2017, the District has set aside \$33.7 million in budget capacity for this purpose and will continue to increase this capacity until the Bond Program concludes.